JuliaReach/ARCH2019_RE/README.md

 $ docker build . -t juliareach
 ```

-To run the container, type:
+To run the container with the benchmarks, type:

 ```shell
 $ docker run -i juliareach